What does Warren Buffet have to do with my post about the digital marketing agency business?

 You may see their employees and revenue as a sign of success, but in my experience, that owner is scraping and clawing to make payroll every month.

 They are stressed out and fighting every day to figure out when they’ll finally really ‘get ahead’.
-And they are most likely already thinking about how they can eventually get out.
+Their problems have only GROWN since they started their business, and they are most likely already thinking about how they can eventually get out.

 And unfortunately – what most of them won’t figure out until late in their career – is that all of their hard work didn’t build an asset that is valuable enough for them to sell and retire.